 The second component of the housing unit method is the average number of persons per household (PPH).
 Florida’s PPH dropped steadily from 3.22 in 1950 to 2.46 in 1990 but then leveled off, remaining constant between 1990 and 2000 before rising to 2.48 in 2010.
 There is a substantial amount of variation among local areas in Florida, with values in 2010 ranging from 2.1 to 3.1 for counties and from less than 1.4 to more than 4.0 for subcounty areas.
 PPH values have risen over time in some cities and counties and declined in others.

-For each county and subcounty area, we base our PPH estimates on the local PPH value in the most recent census (e.g., 2010), the state- and county-level change in PPH since that census (as measured by the American Community Survey), and the local change in the mix of single-family, multifamily, and mobile home units since that census.
-In some instances, we use indirect indicators of changes in PPH to adjust the estimates (e.g., changes in racial composition).
+For each county and subcounty area, we base our PPH estimates on the local PPH value in the most recent census (e.g., 2010) and the county-level change in PPH since that census (as measured by the American Community Survey).
+In some instances, we use the local change in the mix of single-family, multifamily, and mobile home units since the last census, and/or indirect indicators of changes in PPH to adjust the estimates (e.g., changes in racial composition).
 Again, we use our professional judgment to decide which data sources and techniques to use in each county and subcounty area.

 Group Quarters Population

 The household population is calculated as the product of households and PPH.
 To obtain an estimate of the total population, we must add an estimate of the group quarters population.
-In most places, we estimate the group quarters population by assuming that it accounts for the same proportion of total population in 2017 as it did in 2010.
-For example, if the group quarters population accounted for 2% of the total population in 2010, we assume that it accounted for 2% in 2017.
-In places where the group quarters population represents a substantial proportion of the total population, we collect data directly from the administrators of the major group quarters facilities.
+In most places, we estimate the group quarters population by assuming that it accounts for the same proportion of total population in 2018 as it did in 2010.
+For example, if the group quarters population accounted for 2% of the total population in 2010, we assume that it accounted for 2% in 2018.
+In places where there are large group quarters facilities, we collect data directly from the administrators of those facilities and add those estimates to the other group quarters population.
 Inmates in state and federal institutions are accounted for separately in all local areas; these data are available from the Federal Bureau of Prisons, the Florida Department of Corrections, the Florida Department of Veteran Affairs, the Florida Agency for Persons with Disabilities, the Florida Department of Health, the Florida Department of Juvenile Justice and the Florida Department of Children and Families.
 The total population estimate is made by adding the estimate of the group quarters population to the estimate of the household population.